thepower/power-docs/docs/devGuide/01-testnets-intro.md

 ## Public testnet

-A public testnet is a network formed by user nodes.
+A public testnet is a network formed by Community nodes and run by node providers.

 Testnet allows you to: